pjeby/mockdown/README.md

 ## Writing Your Tests

 For the most part, tests are free-form.
 Just insert code blocks, optionally followed by blockquoted code blocks (`> `-prefaced) to specify expected output.
 Markdown section headings delineate mocha suites, with the heading levels being used to determine the nesting structure, and the section titles used to name the suites.

+By default, code is assumed to be plain Javascript that can be executed by the engine mockdown is running on, unless you use a fenced code block with an explicit language declaration.
+(You can change this default, add language engines, etc. using directives and options, which are discussed in later sections below.)

 Both the sample code and the expected output can be either Github-style "fenced" code blocks or traditional 4-space indented code blocks.
 Remember, however, that blockquotes require a space after the `>`, so if you are using indented code blocks for expected output, you will need **5** spaces between the `>` and the beginning of expected output.
 That is: